Kearneys Spring, Queensland: Geography

-Kearneys Spring is located 3.6 km south of the city centre via New England Highway.
+Kearneys Spring is located 3.6 km south of the city centre via Ruthven Street.

 Kearneys Spring is divided into western and eastern portions by the wetlands formed by West Creek.

+The land use is predominantly suburban housing with a small area of farmland in the south of the locality used for grazing on native vegetation.

 History

 The suburb was named for a family who had a dairy farm in the area.
-An early irrigation scheme consisting of wooden pipes transported water from the springs, providing Tooowoomba's water supply.
+An early irrigation scheme consisting of wooden pipes transported water from the springs, providing Toowoomba's water supply.

 The Christian Outreach College opened in 1982.
-On 21 January 2019 the school was renamed Highlands Christian College.
+On 21 January 2019, the school was renamed Highlands Christian College.